 Study of any one of the broad range of topics in contemporary Spanish language, to include issues of the day.
 Conducted entirely in Spanish.
-May be taken twice if topic is different.
+May be taken three times if the topic is different.
+Prerequisite: SP2312 or any 3000+ level class, or permission by professor.